SumoLogic/sumologic-public-partner-apps/Endace/README.md

 # Endace

-Endace dashboards will help provide examples on how you can leverage Sumo Logic and endace together to fully and rapidly investigate the most difficult security threat.
+Endace dashboards will help provide examples on how you can leverage Sumo Logic and Endace together to fully and rapidly investigate the most difficult security threat.

 ## Endace app for Sumo Logic